To ensure we can provide a quality and safe program for our happy and large Nippers group, our Nipper membership intake has now closed.

 There are 4 main steps to joining our club:

-- Complete the online membership form and details for yourself and any dependents/nippers joining.
+- Complete the online membership form and details for yourself and add any dependents/nippers joining.

 - Pay the applicable Membership Fee.